didi/cube-ui/document/components/docs/en-US/drawer.md

 Drawer, this component is used to select item in many items, it used full-page panels to interaction normally.

+__Notice:__ Drawer component's container element should be be a relative or absolute position element.

 ### Demo

 - Default usage